benkoshy/pagy/docs/toolbox/paginators/calendar.md

 <br>

-- The  [:offset](offset) object is always used, regardless of the `:disabled` flag value.
+- The  [:offset](offset) paginator object is always used, regardless of the `:disabled` flag value.
 If omitted a default one will be created.
 - It is not subject to the Option Restrictions mentioned above.

 ==- :icon-hash:&nbsp; Methods